-Anton Sauer was born in Hessen, Germany in 1826.
-He sought his fortune in Australia, but later moved to New York City.
+Anton Sauer was born in Hessen, Germany, in 1826.
+He sought his fortune in Australia but later moved to New York City.
 He and the first Mrs. Sauer were the parents of four sons and one daughter.
 After Mrs. Sauer’s death, Mr. Sauer moved west in search of a better climate.
-After spending time in St. Louis and in the Rocky Mountains, where he engaged in wagon trains and freighting during the Civil War, he moved to Kansas City in 1867.
+After spending time in St. Louis and the Rocky Mountains, where he engaged in wagon trains and freighting during the Civil War, he moved to Kansas City in 1867.

 Mr. Sauer was a prominent business figure in Kansas City as well as a pillar of the German-American immigrant community.
-He owned a grocery store, a tannery, and was president of the German Savings Association.
+He owned a grocery store and a tannery and was president of the German Savings Association.
 He ran an importing business around the site of the current City Market in Kansas City, Missouri, and he owned an overland freight hauling business out of Kansas City to the southwest.
 Not long after moving to Kansas City, he met and soon married Marie Einheilig Messerschmidt, a German American and a widow herself.
-Mrs. Sauer had two daughters and together they had five more children—they were in great need of a large home for their growing family.
+Mrs. Sauer had two daughters, and together they had five more children—they were in great need of a large home for their growing family.

-When choosing a location for their new home, legend has it, that Mr. Sauer looked for a place that reminded him of his birthplace along the Rhine River.
+When choosing a location for their new home, legend has it that Mr. Sauer looked for a place that reminded him of his birthplace along the Rhine River.
 He purchased 75 acres of land that had been part of the Shawnee allotment and was being used as a fruit farm.
 Mr. Sauer had a great interest in horticulture and reportedly wanted to use a portion of the land as a vineyard.
-The grand estate included a greenhouse and outbuildings included a bakery, laundry and smoke house, swimming pool, wine cellar, and fountain.
+The grand estate included a greenhouse, and outbuildings included a bakery, laundry, smokehouse, swimming pool, wine cellar, and fountain.
 Most of the building materials were shipped by riverboat from St. Louis.

-One of the most impressive features of the main living space of the house are the nearly floor to ceiling windows, a prominent feature of Italianate architecture.
+One of the most impressive features of the main living space of the house is the nearly floor-to-ceiling windows, a prominent feature of Italianate architecture.
 They were covered with lace curtains imported from France.
 The highly polished hardwood floors alternated light and dark wood.
-The home featured carved marble fireplaces and a four-story continuous staircase from the basement to third floor with hand-carved wooden spindles.
-Family legend tells of grand chandeliers of Czech and Belgian crystal, imported from Vienna each with over 600 individually cut crystals.
-First floor rooms included a parlor, music room, dining room, and library.
+The home featured carved marble fireplaces and a four-story continuous staircase from the basement to the third floor with hand-carved wooden spindles.
+Family legend tells of grand chandeliers of Czech and Belgian crystal, imported from Vienna, each with over 600 individually cut crystals.
+First-floor rooms included a parlor, music room, dining room, and library.

 Sauer Castle is listed on the Register of Historic Kansas Places and the National Register of Historic Places.